haxtheweb/edtechjoker/draft-outline.md

   - the codepen has a magic script in it (we call it that, literally) which references a `build.js` file and loads off a registry.
 It is not to be included in the code of your element.
 Copy paste slightly less. 🤔
   - `fetch` and this feedback loop of small thing + API is the act of building a micro-frontend
 - Today I'll be stepping through how the following works to form a basis for what your going to do the next 2 weeks: https://github.com/elmsln/ip-project/blob/master/src/CourseDates.js
+  - Fun hidden gem for later: The gh pages site for https://github.com/elmsln/ip-project automatically builds with this demo :)
+  - We'll touch on this in a future week (but yours are all wired up to auto-build too if built correctly... 👈)
 - I'm going to take a data model that someone in class produced (`response.json`) and wire it up to a `date-card` webcomponent that an IST student made for us at a previous point in time - https://www.npmjs.com/package/@lrnwebcomponents/date-card
   - `@lrnwebcomponents/date-card` is available on NPM if you'd like to follow along
 - For this exercise, we're going to take a single response from an API, parse it into an Array, *transform the data into something easier to understand* for our element, and then "stamp" the data down using a specialized `for` loop called a `.map`